 To someone who is taking care of someone with Alzheimer’s, one of the most important things to them is to know that their loved one is happy.
-However, carers are often so overwhelmed by the responsibility of caregiving that the joy of being with their loved one is lost.
+However, caregivers are often so overwhelmed by the responsibility of caregiving that the joy of being with their loved one is lost.

 All interactions between caregiver and loved one sometimes devolve into survival and not enrichment.
 This often results in a negative atmosphere affecting that affects everyone.
 If left unchecked, the resulting tensions will often lead to behavioral issues from both individuals.